-The method of execution here is eerily familiar to that of the Lake Herman Road double murder of David Faraday and Betty Lou Jensen on December 20th 1968 and the Blue Rock Springs Park murder and attempted murder of Darlene Ferrin and Michael Mageau on July 4th 1969.
-All couples ambushed in their car, and although not substantiated, it may be likely the killer approached this couple from behind in his vehicle, due to the locality of the crime.
+The method of killing here is eerily familiar to that of the Lake Herman Road double murder of David Faraday and Betty Lou Jensen on December 20th 1968, and the Blue Rock Springs Park murder and attempted murder of Darlene Ferrin and Michael Mageau on July 4th 1969.
+All the couples ambushed in their car - and although not substantiated - it may be likely the killer approached this couple from behind in his vehicle, due to the locality of the crime.

 The author of the 1986 Letter stated "I will give you a clue to help you with the mystry, They were killed by a freeway.
 The Blue Meannies almost caught me".
 Had the murderer already given the clue about his own identity to the California Highway Patrol Officer and he indeed was the 'Mystry' Man.